-SMACC is a competence centre formed by VTT Technical Research Centre of Finland and Tampere University of Technology.
+SMACC is a competence centre formed by VTT Technical Research Centre of Finland and Tampere University.
 SMACC offers unique services for SMEs in the field of machinery and manufacturing – key features are rapid solutions, cutting-edge research expertise and extensive partnership networks.

 SMACC topics are

 - Digital services